 If you are reading this as a fellow business owner or you’re dreaming of pursuing your own venture someday soon, I really hope I can impart some of the lessons I have learned along the way because, well, I wish I’d had somebody to tell me these things.

 - Trust your gut, always.
 That potential client who is questioning everything you say, it won’t get better if you do actually work with them.
-If it doesn’t feel right and they don’t see your value at the enquiry stage, they certainly won’t later on either
+If it doesn’t feel right and they don’t see your value at the enquiry stage, they certainly won’t see it later on either

 - Forming connections and creating a community of supportive, like-minded people will be your biggest investment, they’ll make the best days better and be there to make the down days brighter